 What To Do If Your Dog Is Constipated

 If the problem has just started—no more than a day or two—a few home remedies might get things moving again.
-Keep in mind that no one strategy works for all dogs.
+Call your veterinarian before adding any supplements and keep in mind that no one strategy works for all dogs.
 But some of the old-standbys for treating constipation include:

 - Canned dog food—Elevated moisture content of canned food may help regulate the system.